leolalopeslobo/Learning_Java/ExceptionHandling/README.md

 <h4>Handling Multiple Exceptions</h4>
-Note: Even though a program has the potential to generate many exceptions, **only one** exception will occur Even though you write n number of catch blocks only one catch block is executed and it comes out of that try block
+Note: Even though a program has the potential to generate many exceptions, **only one** exception will occur <br>
+Even though you write n number of catch blocks only one catch block is executed and it comes out of that try block <br>
-I. by specifying each exception using multiple catch statements (multiple catch)
+I. by specifying each exception using multiple catch statements (multiple catch) <br>
-Rule: Exceptions must be ordered from most specific to most Generic and no vice versa when multiple catch statements are present
+Rule: Exceptions must be ordered from most specific to most Generic and no vice versa when multiple catch statements are present <br>
-II. by directly using the Exception class - since its the super class of all Exceptions (SMARTER) Here 'Upcasting principle' works, i.e. parents can refer to their child objects and hence any of the Child Exceptions Objects can caught with the Parent Reference
+II. by directly using the Exception class - since its the super class of all Exceptions (SMARTER) <br>
+Here 'Upcasting principle' works, i.e. parents can refer to their child objects and hence any of the Child Exceptions Objects can caught with the Parent Reference <br>
 III.
-From Java 1.7 onwards we have **multi-catch** block, that means in a single catch expression we can write multiple exceptions using the logical OR operator (|)
+From Java 1.7 onwards we have **multi-catch** block, that means in a single catch expression we can write multiple exceptions using the logical OR operator (|) <br>